 - Brian Roberts is elected to the Comcast Corporation Board of Directors.

 - Comcast purchases 50 percent of Storer Communications, Inc., increasing the number of Comcast subscribers to over 2 million.
 The Company is now recognized as one of the nation’s leading cable companies.

-- Comcast enters the cellular telephone field with the acquisition of American Cellular Network Corporation (AMCELL), whose New Jersey and Wilmington, DE service territory covered a population of 2.3 million.
-Comcast Cellular Communications division is formed.
+- Comcast enters the cellular telephone field with the acquisition of American Cellular Network Corporation (AMCELL)-Comcast Cellular Communications division is formed.

-- The 31-year-old Brian Roberts is elected President of Comcast Corporation.
+- Brian Roberts is elected President of Comcast Corporation.

 - Comcast acquires controlling interest in Metromedia Company’s Metrophone cellular system tripling the population area served to 7.4 million.

 - Comcast acquires Maclean Hunter’s U.S. cable operations, adding 550,000 customers and becoming the third largest cable operator in the United States with approximately 3.3 million customers.